-- Based on our procedures with respect to whether the elements of the Bank's internal control and organization of its risk management systems comply with the requirements established by the Bank of Russia, we found that: - as at 31 December 2017, the Bank's Internal Audit Service was subordinated to, and reported to, the Supervisory Board, and the risk management function was not subordinated to, and did not report to, divisions taking relevant risks in accordance with the regulations and recommendations issued by the Bank of Russia; - the Bank's internal documentation, effective on 31 December 2017, establishing the procedures and methodologies for identifying and managing the Bank's significant credit, operational, market, interest rate, concentration and liquidity risks, and for stress-testing, was approved by the authorised management bodies of the Bank in accordance with the regulations and recommendations issued by the Bank of Russia; - as at 31 December 2017, the Bank maintained a system for reporting on the Bank's significant credit, operational, market, interest rate, concentration and liquidity risks, and on the Bank's capital; - the frequency and consistency of reports prepared by the Bank's risk management function and Internal Audit Service during 2017, which cover the Bank's credit, operational, market, interest rate, concentration and liquidity risk management, was in compliance with the Bank's internal documentation.
-The reports included observations made by the Bank's risk management function and Internal Audit Service as to their assessment of the effectiveness of the Bank's procedures and methodologies, and recommendations for improvement; - as at 31 December 2017, the Supervisory Board and Executive Management of the Bank had responsibility for monitoring the Bank's compliance with the risk limits and capital adequacy ratios established in the Bank's internal documentation.
-In order to monitor the effectiveness of the Bank's risk management procedures and their consistent application during 2017, the Supervisory Board and Executive Management of the Bank periodically discussed the reports prepared by the risk management function and Internal Audit Service, and considered the proposed corrective actions.
+subordinated to, and did not report to, divisions taking relevant risks in accordance with the regulations and recommendations issued by the Bank of Russia:

+- the Bank's internal documentation, effective on 31 December 2018, establishing the procedures and methodologies for identifying and managing the Bank's significant credit, operational, market, interest rate, concentration and liquidity risks, and for stress-testing, was approved by the authorised management bodies of the Bank in accordance with the regulations and recommendations issued by the Bank of Russia; - as at 31 December 2018, the Bank maintained a system for reporting on the Bank's significant credit, operational, market, interest rate, concentration and liquidity risks, and on the Bank's capital; - the frequency and consistency of reports prepared by the Bank's risk management function and Internal Audit Service during 2018, which cover the Bank's credit, operational, market, interest rate, concentration and liquidity risk management, was in compliance with the Bank's internal documentation.
+The reports included observations made by the Bank's risk management function and Internal Audit Service as to their assessment of the effectiveness of the Bank's procedures and methodologies, and recommendations for improvement: - as at 31 December 2018, the Supervisory Board and Executive Management of the Bank had responsibility for monitoring the Bank's compliance with the risk limits and capital adequacy ratios established in the Bank's internal documentation.
+In order to monitor the effectiveness of the Bank's risk management procedures and their consistent application during 2018, the Supervisory Board and Executive Management of the Bank periodically discussed the reports prepared by the risk management function and Internal Audit Service, and considered the proposed corrective actions.